syncfusion-content/angular-docs/angular/ProgressBar/Getting-Started.md

 {% endhighlight %}

-To render the ejProgrssBar using angular directive, we need to inject the ej angular directive with modules.
+To render the ejProgressBar using angular directive, we need to inject the ej angular directive with modules.

 It also includes a Password field and through that the progress of the **ProgressBar** can be controlled